-Network security requires solid governance and oversight with active participation by management and the board of directors, said Jay Isaacson, CUNA Mutual Group’s vice president of commercial products, during a Discovery Session Wednesday.
+Network security requires solid governance and oversight with active participation by management and the board of directors, said Jay Isaacson, CUNA Mutual Group’s vice president of commercial products.

 Data breaches, he noted, are increasing across all businesses, resulting in significant dollar losses and reputational damage.
 He cited the Verizon 2014 Data Breach Investigation Report, which indicated 1,367 data breaches occurred in 2013, with 465 involving the finance industry.